abel-keya/employee_promotion_recommender/README.md

 </p>

 # Support
-In case of any clarifications or suggestions with regards to this project email me at jumakeya@gmail.com
+In case of any clarifications or suggestions with regards to this project email us at the following email addresses:
+- jumakeya@gmail.com
+- elizangandu97@gmail.com
+- colorotich@gmail.com
+-  sarahlaura1428@gmail.com

 License
 Copyright (c) 2020 **Abel Keya**